-- Completion of 90 semester credits as listed on the Credit Checklist/Courseplan. - A written dissertation and successful oral defense of the dissertation. - A successful comprehensive evaluation, consisting of the following: - 1.
+- Completion of 90 semester credits as listed on the Credit Checklist/Courseplan. - Completion of 4 required courses: LEAD535, 636, 637, 638.
+The participant may also be required to take EDRM505 (3 cr) if they have not taken a master's level research class.
+These 3 credits will be extra beyond the 48 minimum AU credits required for the PhD. - A written dissertation and successful oral defense of the dissertation. - A successful comprehensive evaluation, consisting of the following: - 1.
 The development of a portfolio demonstrating competency in at least 15 areas, with at least one at the "distinguished" level, three at the "proficient" level, and the rest at the "satisfactory" level (see "Competency Evaluation Rubric" in Appendix B).
 Each competency is reviewed by the leadership and learning group and approved by three faculty members. - 2.
 A written reflective summary that incorporates the knowledge bases for all competencies, summarizes growth in the competencies, and describes the Leadership experience.
 This "synthesis paper" is to be submitted to the Program Team two weeks before the presentation of the portfolio. - 3.
 Successful portfolio presentation demonstrating achievement of the program competencies (see section on Assessment). - 4.
 Submission of a research-based article to a peer-reviewed publication.